juji-io/editscript/README.md

 The library supports JVM Clojure and Clojurescript.
 The later has been tested with node, nashorn, chrome, safari, and firefox.

+## Rationale

+Editscript is designed with stream processing in mind.
+An editscript should be conceptualized as a chunk in a potentially endless stream of changes.
+Individual editscripts can combine (concatenate) into a larger edistscript.
+I consider editscript as a part of a larger data-oriented effort, that tries to elevate the level of abstraction of data from the granularity of characters, bytes or lines to that of maps, sets, vectors, and lists.
+So instead of talking about changes stream in bytes, we can talk about change streams in term of higher level data structures.

 ## Roadmap

 There are a few things I plan to work on.
 Ideas, suggestions and contributions are welcome.

+* Further speed up of the algorithms, e.g. better heuristic, hashing, and so on .
 * Functions to support more use cases, e.g. change detection, serialization, pretty print, etc.
 * Support other data types as collection types, e.g. strings.
-* Further speed up of the algorithms, e.g. better heuristic, hashing, and so on .

 ## References